 Be enthusiastic.
 Show interest in the other candidates.
 Talk to senior staff if you get the opportunity.

 Ask questions and join in discussions.
 Listen carefully to instructions, and ask if you are not clear about what you have to do.

 Go the extra mile

 Want to know more?
-Have a look at this video from Career Player for more tips and advice on assessment centres.
-Assessment centres video.
+Have a look at this video from UCL (University College London), for more tips and advice on assessment centres – Assessment centres video

 A case question is an example of a business dilemma facing a particular company.
 Your interviewer will give you some basic facts and then ask you an open-ended or specific question.

 You will be asked to:

 - Discuss how you would address the issues